gitlabhq/gitlabhq/doc/development/documentation/feature-change-workflow.md

 are now needed, or need to be updated.

 NOTE: **Note:**
-When refactoring documentation, it should be submitted in its own MR.
+When revamping documentation, if unrelated to the feature change, this should be submitted in its own MR, so that we can ensure the essential doc updates are merged with code by the freeze.
-**Do not** join new features' MRs with those refactoring existing docs, as they might have different priorities.

-NOTE: **Note:**
-[Smaller MRs are better](https://gitlab.com/gitlab-com/blog-posts/issues/185#note_4401010)!
-Do not mix subjects (e.g. multiple unrelated pages), and ship the smallest MR possible.

 ## Documenting a new or changed feature